 If those still are not enough fields to get the details you need in your reports, there is also an option of sending custom dimensions and metrics with the commerce data.
 Along with user-, session- and hit-scoped dimensions, Google Analytics also has the product scope.

 So now that we have “Clothing/Casual/Shirts/Womens/Petite” and possibly “Purple” as the variant, we can add custom dimensions for more detail like “Medium,” “Summer 2015 Collection,” and “Stripes and Plaids.”
 Custom metrics are also available to implement metrics like cart value.

-Your only limit is the amount of open slot indices that are available in your property (there is a max of 20 for standard accounts and 200 for Premium).
-Product-level custom dimensions and metrics as well as the category hierarchy can either be added to the on-page ecommerce code or added with data import.
+Your only limit is the number of open slot indices that are available in your property (there is a max of 20 for standard accounts and 200 for Premium).
+Product-level custom dimensions and metrics as well as the category hierarchy can either be added to the on-page commerce code or added with data import.

 With data from consistent field values, data import, product hierarchy, and product-level custom dimensions, you’ll have more cohesive reporting and more opportunities for catching trends and insights.
 Not only will these points be useful for standard and custom reports, but you will be able to use the dimensions throughout in advanced segments, custom alerts, and view filters.